CURRENT EXHIBITION:Soak. Stroke. Scratch.

 Forward your donation confirmation message via email

 and let me know which piece you wish for me to send and where.
 I will honor the requests in the order they come.
 Please feel welcome to share news of this project with anyone who might be interested.
-Thank you!Martina Nehrling is not affiliated in any manner with the ACLU, Planned Parenthood, or the Natural Resources Defense Council or any of their programs, projects, or websites.UPCOMING EVENTS:
+Thank you!Martina Nehrling is not affiliated in any manner with the above mentioned organizations or any of their programs, projects, or websites.RECENT EVENTS:

 , a solo show at Kathryn Markel Fine Arts